 - You will see Lower Manhattan light up instead of fall into shadow.

 - Ending at another popular attraction at the perfect time of day – Dumbo.

-The Brooklyn Bridge is quintessential NYC and a celebrated landmark.
+Brooklyn Bridge is one of the best photography locations in NYC and a celebrated landmark.
 Sunrise is the most peaceful and serene time to walk across from Manhattan to Brooklyn.

 Major Benefits To A Sunrise Stroll

 - You will share the bridge with a (tiny!) fraction of the people you would at sunset and night time.

 - More room to move on the narrow boardwalk.